backtrace-labs/backtrace-unity/README.md

 ## Installation guide

 - Download the backtrace-unity zip file.
 Unzip it and keep the folder in a known location.
-It can be downloaded from https://github.com/backtrace-labs/backtrace-unity/releases
+It can be downloaded [here](https://github.com/backtrace-labs/backtrace-unity/releases)
 - Open your Unity project
 - Use the Unity Package Manager to install the backtrace-unity library (Window -> Package Manager -> Add Package From Disk -> KnownFolder/package.json)